SMU-Cloud-Quest/smu-cloud-quest.github.io/cloud-quest-webapp/README.md

 5. **Set up Storage (for resume uploads)**

+   **IMPORTANT**: The resume upload feature requires a storage bucket to be created.

    In Supabase Dashboard > Storage:
-   - Create a bucket named `resumes`
+   1. Click "Create bucket"
+   2. Name it exactly: `resumes`
-   - Set it as private
+   3. Set it as **Private** (not public)
+   4. Click "Create bucket"
-   - Apply the storage RLS policies from `lib/db/schema.sql`
+   5. Go to the SQL Editor and run the storage RLS policies from `lib/db/schema.sql` (lines 187-225)

+   **Note**: If the bucket is not created, registrations will still work but resume uploads will fail silently.
+The registration will complete successfully without the resume.

 6. **Run the development server**
    ```bash